Love your coffee? Then the names 'breve' and 'latte' have probably crossed your path.

 Which is better, a breve or a latte?

-• If you prefer a slightly stronger and more decadent drink that you can quickly finish, a breve is the way to go.
+• If you want a slightly stronger, more decadent drink you can finish quickly, go with a breve.

 A side-by-side comparison of a breve and a latte.